ionic-team/capacitor/site/docs-md/basics/cordova.md

 ## Important: Configuration

-Capacitor does not support Cordova plugin variables or auto configuration, due to our philosphy of letting you control your native project source code.
+Capacitor does not support Cordova install variables, auto configuration, or hooks, due to our philosphy of letting you control your native project source code (meaning things like hooks are unncessary).
 If your plugin requires variables or settings to be set, you'll need to apply those configuration settings manually by mapping between the plugin's `plugin.xml` and required settings on iOS and Android.

 Consult the [iOS](../ios/configuration) and [Android](../android/configuration) configuration guides for info on how to configure each platform.